jonnonz1/nz-statute-book/acts/public/1997/harassment-act-1997.md

 **General provisions**

 ### 29 Standard of proof
-Every question of fact arising in any proceedings under this Act (other than criminal proceedings) must be decided on the balance of probabilities.
+Every question of fact arising in any proceedings under this Act must be decided on the balance of probabilities.

 ### 30 Admission of evidence
-In any proceedings under this Act (other than criminal proceedings), and whether by way of hearing in the first instance or by way of appeal, or otherwise, the court may receive any evidence that would not otherwise be admissible in a court of law, if the court is satisfied that the admission of the evidence is required in the interests of justice.
+In any proceedings under this Act, and whether by way of hearing in the first instance or by way of appeal, or otherwise, the court may receive any evidence that would not otherwise be admissible in a court of law, if the court is satisfied that the admission of the evidence is required in the interests of justice.

 ### 31 Applications may be heard together
 (1) A court may hear and determine an application for a restraining order in conjunction with 1 or more other applications for a restraining order in any case where all the applications are made against the same person (whether or not any or all of those applications also relate to any other person).